Limows/WinMobileIO/README.md

-# WinMobileIO
+# WinMobileNetCFExt

-Library of methods of working with the file system missing in NetCF.
+Library of methods and controls missing in NetCF.
 The library is written in C# with NetCF 3.5 for Windows Mobile 2003 and higher.

 ## Assembly